 Understanding of quantitative methodologies

-Spring 2018 Development Fellow The Development fellow will intern part time in the LSJA office (about 10 hours/week).
+Summer 2018 Development Fellow The Development fellow will intern part time in the LSJA office (about 10 hours/week).
 Fellow responsibilities may include developing our non-profit’s fundraising campaigns, communicating with current and prospective donors, and building a development plan for our organization.
 This position may lead to permanent employment.
 This is an unpaid position.

 Strong organizational skills

 Some related experience with crowdsource funding, grant writing, or organizing preferred

 Please submit a resume and cover letter expressing your interest in the position to firstname.lastname@example.org with the position title in the subject line.